 As the memories you treasure!

-Your mom is hilarious, and the poem you choose should reflect the sometimes irreverent take she has on life.
-Here, funny mother’s day poems and mother’s day quotes she will appreciate.
+Your mom is hilarious, and the Mother’s Day poem you choose should reflect the sometimes irreverent takes she has on life.
+Here, funny poems for mothers and Mother’s Day quotes she will appreciate (and laugh at).

 Life doesn’t come with a manual.
 It comes with a mother.